robgriffin247/zrapp_demo/README.md

 ### Visualise data with Streamlit

 Streamlit is a tool that can be used to create webapps.
 [This demo](https://github.com/robgriffin247/zrapp_demo/blob/main/streamlit_demo.py) collects data for given rider IDs, creates a table of power data and plots power curves for the riders included.
+Run the app with ``streamlit run streamlit_demo.py``.

 ![streamlit](images/streamlit_screenshot.jpeg)